MyThinkingSelf/Thoughts/stoicism/diary2.md

 ### worship god to have a good relation with competition
 As I wrote earlier, I believe that metaphysics and religious stuff should not totally be discarded and re-used intelligently for psychological purposes.
 Following my last post I wondered how an individual could benefit from the harsh discipline of training without being led (hear misslead) by outcomes such as fame and money.
 Then I told myself, why not putting value in competition in itself, disregarding any kind of possible externals.
 And another thought, as sudden, why not worshipping a god who wants me to train hard.
 Then...finally, I asked myself if it was not the case in ancient Greece.
 Do people compete as an act of worship ?
 After a quick google search, I had an affirmative answer.
 Of course that does not prove anything.
 I also could have lied here (but as I said, I experience honesty in this diary).
 I also doubt that it's the same reason, I guess any greek fest is supposed to worship zeus and his friends.
 But, still, It's funny.
 I may try to worship a Competition God in the next future, who knows ?

+### virtue is the only good
+Why is it a fundamental in stoic ethic ?
+Is it deduced from something else or is it an axiom.
+So many people are swearing by this precept that I am starting to wonder why this is central in stoicism.
+From what I read (maybe misread), I did not find the roots of this idea.

+### Nietzsche battles on facebook
+I had the luck to practise stoicism while reading comments about Nietzsche on one stoic facebook group.
+While having got some strawman attacks, others have good ideas "[..]Nietzsche would probably tell you that he intentionally built no system for others to follow[..]", "I'd like to see anyone point me toward any passage ever written by Nietzsche saying that virtue is the only good".
+"What have I learned here?
+That once Nietzsche enters into the conversation, things tend to go south.
+(Though really, I already knew that. )".
+I put some references on the claim of Ure and got some linkgs towards Ure worth reading.

+## 03/11/2015

+### Detection of bad passions/emotions
+Today, and maybe yesterday, I detected much of these things around me.
+I am amazed how much people complained and how much I am tempted to complain.
+I don't think, however, that I was perfectly mindful and virtous to handle each occurences, but my inner stoic bell rang many times.
+I think it's an important step.